'I went blind overnight, now I play tennis for Ireland'

 "To be honest, I don't think that far ahead.
 Just the fact that I am sitting with the Ireland jersey on and representing my country, to me, that already makes me a winner.
 Anything else on top of that is a bonus."

-Second international chance after being knocked over by car
+Second chance after being knocked over

 One of Lisa's team-mates on the Ireland panel, and also a Windsor club-mate, is Doris Finley.

-Doris, 50, has been partially-sighted since birth and plays in the B4 classification, meaning the ball is only allowed to bounce once.
+Doris, 50, has been partially sighted since birth and plays in the B4 classification, meaning the ball is only allowed to bounce once.

 She is hugely excited about playing in the Games this week, even more so given that she was denied her first chance of playing for Ireland in 2018.